rayoub/rupee/README.md

 Since this can take a significant amount of time, consider picking one initially, for instance data/scop/.

 Each of the directories, data/scop/, data/cath/, data/ecod/ and data/chain/ follow a similar pattern with some redundant code to keep things simple.
-There is a do_all.sh bash script that can be used to parse structure definitions and subsequently parse pdb files based on the structure definitions.
+The do_all.sh bash scripts can be used to parse structure definitions and subsequently parse pdb files based on the structure definitions.
-Look at the do_all.sh bash script for exact details.
+Look at the do_all.sh bash scripts for exact details.
 Sometimes a modified script is checked in with some lines commented out.
 Before an initial run make sure all lines are uncommented.